darinz/ML/practice-1/p6/solution_p6.md

 ---

-**14. In the context of machine learning, what does the term "bias" refer to?**
+**Problem 14.
+In the context of machine learning, what does the term "bias" refer to?**

 *   (a) The difference between predicted and actual values
 *   (b) The systematic error that occurs when a model is too simple